| Random Generation | Output | ||||||||

 Weak orders

 Let $W_n$ denote the number of weak orders with $n$ competitors.
-The number of weak orders where there is a $k$-way tie for first is given by ${n \choose k} W_{n-k}$.
+The number of weak orders for $n$ competitors where there is a $k$-way tie for first is given by ${n \choose k} W_{n-k}$.
 Thus, $W_n = \sum_{k=1}^n {n \choose k} W_{n-k}$.
 This recurrence can be applied to generate a weak order uniformly at random, which is required to select the root in the arborescence.
 See the corresponding enumeration sequence A000670 in the Online Encyclopedia of Integer Sequences.

 The following tables illustrate the minimum, maximum, and average ratios of the cover time to total edges by running the random generation algorithm for 10,000 iterations.